 In the National Student Survey 2017 (NSS 2017) French at QMUL achieved 100% in Student Satisfaction, ranking us first in the UK.
 Drama was ranked second in London.

-Studying Drama and a modern language gives you the opportunity to explore connections and interactions between cultural traditions.
+Studying French and Drama gives you the opportunity to explore connections and interactions between cultural traditions.
 You divide your time equally between the two subjects, following modules designed to help you develop your linguistic skills and the key concepts and techniques required to study cultural practices and make performance.